Sue | Viroqua, WI

 A group of employees came to me a week after it closed.
 They wanted a buyout from NCR, and they wanted me to negotiate that.
 I talked with the CEOs, with the head of global real estate, with the head of the consumables department, the head of governmental affairs…it became clear that they didn’t want anything to do with that.
 They were out of our town.
 They were done with us.
 On a Saturday afternoon I had to sit down and tell these employees that the buyout wasn’t going to happen.
 Afterward, I sat in my car and promised myself that I would do something to help them.
-These people had no other jobs to go to; it was very devastating to this community.
-So my plan became to replace every one of those 81 jobs that we lost."

 I knew from my previous work in the community that there was a large number of people who wanted to start their own businesses, but they didn’t have the resources to build their own space.
 First of all there are not a lot of empty buildings in the region, and there certainly was no place that provides resources, infrastructure, or the sheer size and capacity that allows businesses to grow.